Learning to Labour: Background

 Learning to Labour represents Paul Willis's ethnographic fieldwork with twelve working-class British male students, attending their second-to-last year of schooling at "Hammertown Boys," a modern, boys-only school in a town in the British Midlands.
-Beginning in 1972, Willis followed the boys for about six months, observing their social behavior with each other and their school and interviewing them periodically.
+Beginning in 1972, Willis followed the boys for approximately six months, observing their social behavior with each other and their school and interviewing them periodically.
 He also studied them at later points up until 1976.
 The makeup of Hammertown Boys, and Hammertown, is largely working-class, with some immigrants from South Asia and the West Indies.
 At the time of the study, the local school system was expanding its infrastructure and exploring new pedagogical methods, thanks to the implementation of the Raising of School Leaving Age policies in September 1972 that were in line with education reforms that sought to keep youth in schools for a greater span of time, as well as offer them opportunities for gainful employment and socioeconomic mobility.

 Willis's research was made possible by funding through the Social Science Research Council.
 Willis acknowledged the advice and support of members of the Centre for Contemporary Cultural Studies at the University of Birmingham, including cultural theorist Stuart Hall, in writing in the book.